FTC-23511/SolversLib-Docs/pathing/pure-pursuit.md

 #### Intersections

 An intersection is the point where the follow distance represented by a circle around the robot meets the drawn path derived from the waypoints.
 The "best intersection" is determined by either waypoint order or heading.
 This intersection point where the circle meets the path is where the robot will move to.
 The pure pursuit algorithm determines the best intersection and calculates the motor powers needed to reach said position.
 This updates with each loop, so the intersection point can change with each step due to the movement of the robot.
-While the conventional pure pursuit algorithm used heading controlled waypoints, FTCLib features a custom type of intersection control we call "order controlled".
+While the conventional pure pursuit algorithm used heading controlled waypoints, SolversLib features a custom type of intersection control we call "order controlled".
 This type of control is more powerful and less prone to errors then heading controlled and is enabled by default.
 If you wish to use heading controlled instead, use this (not recommended):

 ```java
 m_path.setPathType(PathType.HEADING_CONTROLLED);